Soups

 Why people make this soup

 After the Lunar New Year feast — sea cucumber, flower swim bladder, abalone, fatty roast meats, glutinous rice dumplings — the stomach sometimes signals that it has reached its limit.
 In Cantonese food therapy, this state of uncomfortable fullness is called “food stagnation” (shi zhi): undigested food that sits heavily in the stomach, causing bloating, belching with a sour or rotten smell, and a general feeling of discomfort.
-Rather than reaching for antacids, Bro Niu suggests this simple four-ingredient soup.
+Rather than reaching for antacids, Nourilo suggests this simple four-ingredient soup.
 White radish moves qi downward to ease bloating; hawthorn berries are one of the most well-known digestive aids in Chinese food therapy; dried aged duck gizzard lends a deeply savoury flavour while supporting the stomach; and tangerine peel ties everything together with its aromatic, qi-moving properties.
 It is a gentle, old-fashioned kitchen remedy that has been keeping Cantonese stomachs happy for generations.

 Method